 Quander’s clever collection of data

-Quander expertly displayed how event technology can facilitate data collection at the Cheltenham Literature Festival, for which they developed an interactive experience to celebrate Nespresso’s launch of its Vertuo coffee maker in the UK.
+Quander expertly displayed how event technology can facilitate data collection at the Cheltenham Literature Festival, for which they developed an interactive experience to celebrate Nespresso’s launch of its Vertuo coffee maker in the UK in partnership with lead agency Wasserman.
 This experience allowed guests to have their “redefining dreams” made a reality thanks to a ‘live art experience’ which could be captured and subsequently shared on social media.

 Customers were asked about their dreams and aspirations and then had their photos taken.
 An artist subsequently illustrated over these photos in real time, creating eye-catching images that brought the customers’ aspirations to life.
 Take the photo on the left, for example, whereby childhood dreams of becoming superman were finally realised.